swataswayam-14/FarmGenie/README.md

 - The website is built using a Turborepo, which is a high-performance build system that helps manage the complexity of a mono repo.
 - The front end is built using Next.js, a React framework that provides server-side rendering, static site generation, and other performance optimizations.
-The backend is built using an Express server that handles the communication between the front end and the ML backend.
+The backend is also built using Next.js that handles the communication between the front end and the ML backend.

-The Express server is responsible for the following tasks:
+The Next.js backend is responsible for the following tasks:

 1.	**Request Handling**: The Express server receives all the requests from the frontend, such as user queries, and passes them to the Redis queue.
 2.	**Redis Queue**: A Redis queue is used to manage incoming requests.
-This helps distribute the load across multiple Node.js processes, ensuring the ML backend does not get overwhelmed.
+This helps distribute the load across multiple worker node processes, ensuring the ML backend does not get overwhelmed.
-3.	**Node.js Processes**: Multiple Node.js processes are set up to consume the requests from the Redis queue.
+3.	**Node.js Processes**: Multiple worker nodes are set up to consume the requests from the Redis queue.
 These processes then pass the requests to the ML backend for processing.
-4.	**ML Backend Integration**: The Node.js processes communicate with the ML backend, which is responsible for handling the various ML tasks, such as query classification, subproblem generation, and retrieval-augmented generation (RAG).
+4.	**ML Backend Integration**: The Next.js backend communicate with the ML backend, which is responsible for handling the various ML tasks, such as query classification, subproblem generation, and retrieval-augmented generation (RAG).
 5.	**Database Integration**: The website uses a single PostgreSQL database, provided by Neon DB, as the single source of truth.
-This database stores all the user, farmer, and retailer data, as well as the content for the website.
+This database stores all the user, farmer, and retailer data, as well as the content for the official farmgenie website.
 6.	**User Management**: The Next.js frontend handles user management, including authentication, authorization, and user data storage in the PostgreSQL database (neon tech).
-7.	**Scalability**: The use of a Redis queue and multiple Node.js processes ensures the application can scale to handle a large number of concurrent user requests without overloading the ML backend.
+7.	**Scalability**: The use of a Redis queue and multiple worker node processes ensures the application can scale to handle a large number of concurrent user requests without overloading the ML backend.
 8.	**Deployment**: The entire application, including the frontend, backend, and ML components, is packaged and deployed using Docker containers, ensuring consistent and reliable deployment across different environments.
 9. Monitoring and Logging: The application includes comprehensive monitoring and logging solutions to track performance, errors, and user activity, enabling the team to identify and resolve issues quickly.
 10. Security: The website incorporates industry-standard security practices, such as SSL/TLS encryption, user authentication, and input validation, to protect user data and prevent unauthorized access.